Hieromon/AutoConnect/mkdocs/apiaux.md

 ```cpp
 bool release(const String& name)
 ```
 Release a specified AutoConnectElement from AutoConnectAux.
-The release function is provided to dynamically change the structure of the custom Web pages with the sketch.
-By combining the release function and the [add](apiaux.md#add) function or the [loadElement](apiaux.md#loadelement) function, the sketch can change the style of the custom Web page according to its behavior.
+The release function is provided to dynamically change the structure of the custom Web pages with the Sketch.
+By combining the release function and the [add](apiaux.md#add) function or the [loadElement](apiaux.md#loadelement) function, the Sketch can change the style of the custom Web page according to its behavior.
 <dl class="apidl">
     <dt>**Parameter**</dt>
     <dd><span class="apidef">name</span><span class="apidesc">Specifies the name of AutoConnectElements to be released.</span></dd>